garima19bajpayi/tictactoe/README.md

-# tictactoe
+# TicTacToe

-TicTacToe using Tkinter
+An implementation of TicTacToe for single player, using Tkinter for GUI.

+## Tech stack
+- Tkinter
+- Python